obertscheiderfhwn/RTMsim/README.md

 # Other examples of usage

-Show here other use cases: Permeameter with patches and race tracking, Annulus filler with inlet and outlet, Annuls filler with cascade injection and selecting inlets interactively
+Show here other use cases: Permeameter with patches and race tracking, Annulus filler with inlet and outlet, Annuls filler with cascade injection and selecting inlets interactively (1.
+Inspect bounding box, 2.
+Select inlet, 3.
+Run interactively, 4.
+Inspect)

 # Future work